sankalp7060/BridgeLabz-Training/README.md

 ## 🔧 Git & GitHub
 - Set up a fresh GitHub repository and linked it to VS Code
 - Used core Git commands like `git add`, `git commit`, and `git push` for version control
-- Created and worked across different branches such as `main` and `core-java-practice`
+- Created and worked across different branches such as `main` and `core-csharp-practice`
 - Gained a clear understanding of commits, code pushing, and overall project directory structure

 ## 💻 Core C# – Coding Questions Practice
-Solved the following Java problems to strengthen Core Java fundamentals:
+Solved the following C# problems to strengthen Core C# fundamentals:

 - ✅ Palindrome Number
 - ✅ Remove Duplicates